owid/sdg-tracker.org/pages/quality-education.md

 <div class="target">
     <h2>Target 4.6: Universal literacy and numeracy</h2>
     <p>UN definition: <q>By 2030, ensure that all youth and a substantial proportion of adults, both men and women, achieve literacy and numeracy.</q></p>
-    <p>SDG Indicators: <a href="#4.6.1">4.6.1 Proportion of population in a given age group achieving at least a fixed level of proficiency in functional
+    <p>SDG Indicators: <br><a href="#4.6.1">4.6.1 Proportion of population in a given age group achieving at least a fixed level of proficiency in functional
 (a) literacy and (b) numeracy skills, by sex</a>.</p>
 </div>